DaimlerChrysler AG v. Bauman, et al.

 Does it violate due process for a court to exercise general personal jurisdiction over a foreign corporation based solely on the fact that an indirect corporate subsidiary performs services on behalf of the defendant in the forum state?

-Previously, the U.S. Chamber urged the U.S. Supreme Court to take this case and decide whether due process is violated when a court exercises general personal jurisdiction over a foreign corporation based solely on the fact that an indirect corporate subsidiary performs services on behalf of the defendant in the forum state.
+In its brief, the U.S. Chamber urged the Supreme Court to reverse the decision of the Ninth Circuit.
+The Chamber argued that the Due Process Clause does not permit the exercise of general jurisdiction over a paretn corporation, whether foreign or domestic, based on the in-forum contacts of its wholly owned subsidiary.
 In this case, the Ninth Circuit permitted plaintiffs to assert general jurisdiction over a foreign parent company based on the contacts of its indirectly held subsidiary in an attempt to hold that foreign parent accountable in United States court for the alleged conduct of an entirely different subsidiary that took place in a foreign country.
-In its amicus brief, the Chamber argued that the Ninth Circuit’s decision adds to the widening Circuit Court split on this issue.
-The Chamber urged the Supreme Court to intervene in order to clarify the murky standards governing the imputation of jurisdictional contacts - which currently work to discourage commercial activity, undermine foreign relations, and limit foreign investment in the United States.
+In its brief, the Chamber argued that the decision should be reversed for two reasons.
+First, general jurisdiction is available only in forums where the defendant is "at home".
+Second, the Chamber argued that the Ninth Circuit's "agency" test is irreconcilable with the Supreme Court's prior decisions and the purposes underpinning the due process limits on adjudicatory jurisdiction.

 The Supreme Court has not yet decided this case on the merits.